The perception of shape in man and machine

 The project will address aspects of shape perception in humans, including shape-from-shading, shape-from-texture and 3D vision, and consider how these might be applied to machine vision.
 Students with a background in Computer Science or Electronics and STRONG desire to combine the study of human and machine vision will be especially welcome.
 Students with a background in Psychology should have a strong interest in studying low level visual perception and very good computing and mathematics skills.
 The laboratory offers a comprehensive range of equipment for experimental testing, a stereoscopic digital camera and a purpose built lighting rig for generating both point and diffuse light sources.

-Strong UK/EU applicants will be considered for competitive internal funding rounds in 2015-16 with a start date of Sept 2016 and I am also happy to assist good overseas applicants in their search for external funding.
+Strong UK/EU applicants will be considered for competitive internal funding rounds in 2016-17 with a start date of Sept 2017.
+EU students will not receive full financial support.
+I am also happy to assist good overseas applicants in their search for external funding.

 How good is research at University of Birmingham in Psychology, Psychiatry and Neuroscience?